 LinkedIn helps you reach the right audience by allowing you to use a range of targeting options.

-“LinkedIn text ads can be hyper-targeted to reach the right business audience,” says Sam Yadegar, CEO of HawkSEM.
+“LinkedIn Text Ads can be hyper-targeted to reach the right business audience,” says Yadegar.
 “Make sure text ad messaging is cohesive with brand identity and motivational triggers to get the best results.”

 HawkSEM helped Wind River, a leading global SaaS company, double traffic efficiently with LinkedIn ads.
 See how we did it.

-It’s hard to pinpoint the average costs for LinkedIn text ads because the ad cost depends on several factors.
+However, the ad cost varies widely depending on several factors.
 For instance, in a highly competitive space, cost per click can be upwards of $30, whereas a less competitive audience can cost $1-$2 per click.

 Factors impacting LinkedIn text ad costs